nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 <!-- This is left-side text -->
 # [COVID-19 Resources](https://nextstrain.org/ncov/2020-03-05)
 We've prepared some resources that are worth reading to familiarize yourself with COVID-19 and the virus that causes it, SARS-CoV-2.
-This information will make interpreting the data we present in this narrative easier; if you aren't familiar with phylogenetic trees, we encourage you to check out the 'How to read phylogenies' narrative and come back when you're ready.
+This information will make interpreting the data we present in this narrative easier; if you aren't familiar with phylogenetic trees, we encourage you to check out the ['How to Read Phylogenies' narrative](https://nextstrain.org/narratives/trees-background) and come back when you're ready.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown